 Westies are smart and eager to learn.
 If you’re thinking about getting a Westie, be prepared for plenty of energy, laughter, and even a little mischief!

-Training and Exercise Needs of the West Highland Terrier Dog
+Westie Training and Exercise Needs

 The West Highland Terrier is a high-energy breed that requires mental and physical exercises.
 Westies require a daily walk as well as access to a secure garden where they can run and play.
 They also like games like fetch and tug-of-war to help them burn off surplus energy.